 The first known music recording system was invented by Thomas Edison in 1877.
-Edison recorded sound vibrations on a thin tin plate wrapped around a cylinder.
-Edison then turned the cylinder in the opposite direction to listen to the recorded sounds.
-Pretty genius, right?
-Edison initially named the machine a “talking machine”, but they later decided to use “phonograph”.
-The name was derived from “phono” meaning “sound” and “graph” meaning written, meaning the “written sound”.
-With the physical transformation of the cylinder used in the first phonographs, phonograph records were invented.
-Their Turkish name, “taş plak” was selected because of how easily they fractured if they were to fall on the ground.
+Edison, who recorded the sound vibrations by penetrating a thin tin plate wrapped around the cylinder, turned the cylinder in the opposite direction to listen to the sounds.
+Pretty ingenious idea, isn't it?
+The name Edison gave himself was "Talking machine", but later the name phonograph was preferred.
+It is called phono (sound), graph (written sound).
+Stone records emerged with the deformation of the cylinder used in this recorder.
+The name of the stone plaque was given because it immediately broke when it fell to the ground.

 Stone records played with the gramophone also have the distinction of being the first musical document.
 The famous 45-inch records are smaller than the stone records and do not break when they fall to the ground.
 Songs can be recorded on both sides of these records, which can be played on electric record players, provided that they do not exceed five minutes.